Case study #3: Pre-approving clients for a payment plan.

 The CSR is a quick automatic soft credit inquiry, the credit inquiry does not affect or show on the client’s credit report.
-Based on the client’s past credit history and how timely the client paid their bills, the CSR will return a letter grade from “A” to “G” along with a recommendation on the number of months the payment plan should be and the amount of the down payment you should request.
-However, this is only a recommendation, your practice can set-up their own policies based on the CSR score, which this practice in the case study did, asking for 50% as a down payment.
+Based on the client’s past credit history and how timely the client paid their bills, the CSR will return a letter grade from “A” to “G” along with a recommendation on the number of months the payment plan should be and the amount of the down payment the clinic should request.
+This is only a recommendation, the practice can set-up their own policies based on the CSR score, which this practice in the case study did, asking for 50% as a down payment.

 We recommend that the amount of the down payment should correlate to your operating cost per minute times the number of minutes you spend with the client or the time to complete the treatment plan.
-For example, for a 60 minute procedure (actual treatment plan plus post and pre op time) where you charge your client $700, and your operating cost per minute is $5.00, you should collect at least $300.00 for the down payment.
-This covers all your direct costs, COGS and payroll for DVM and staff, rent and all other expenses.
+For example, for a 60 minute procedure (actual treatment plan plus post and pre-op time) where the treatment plan cost the client $1000.00 and your operating cost per minute is $5.00, the clinic should collect at least $300.00 for the down payment, 30%.
+This covers all the direct costs, COGS and payroll for DVM and staff, rent and all other expenses.

 In the Case Study, the clinic discovered clients that do not have a great credit history still satisfied their payment plan obligation.
 This allowed them to feel confident in advertising to their clients that payment options like payment plans were available.VetBilling Case Study #3